Search

 Follow-up sport activities

-See how many sports the class can name.
+You can also see how many sports the class can name.
 Can they name a sport for each letter of the alphabet?

-Once you have a list of sports see if students know the correct verb to use for each on – play, go, or do.
-For example, we play golf, go swimming and do karate.
+Once you have a list of sports, see if students know the correct verb to use for each on – play, go, or do.
+For example, we play golf, go swimming, and do karate.

-Finally see if the class can name the sport, the place it is played, and the equipment used.
-For example – Football is played on a pitch or field and requires a football, boots, goalposts, and a net.
-You can also try to elicit the verbs used when playing each sport such as pass, kick, score, head, foul, and so on.
+Finally, see if the class can name the sport, the place it is played, and the equipment used.
+For example, football is played on a pitch or field and requires a football, boots, goalposts, and a net.
+You can also try to elicit the verbs used when playing each sport, such as pass, kick, score, head, foul, and so on.